National Bee Unit: Function

-The unit functions on behalf of the Department for Environment, Food and Rural Affairs (as part of [Animal and Plant Health Agency (APHA)] and the Welsh Assembly Government) It does not cover Scotland or Northern Ireland.
+The unit functions on behalf of the Department for Environment, Food and Rural Affairs (as part of Animal and Plant Health Agency (APHA) and the Welsh Government) It does not cover Scotland or Northern Ireland.
 A programme of research and development underpins the National Bee Unit's work and feeds back through advice to the beekeeping industry and the policy divisions in England and Wales.
 It runs BeeBase, a website designed to help monitor and control the spread of serious honey bee pests and diseases.

 Role

 The role of the National Bee Unit is to protect the honey bee, an essential pollinator of crops and wild plants, and to support the beekeeping industry through: